deeplearning4j/deeplearning4j/README.md

             </plugin>
 ```

-in tho the pom.xml.
+in the pom.xml.
 This will make maven build 1 jar you can use with jumpy.

 Run:
 ```
-cd nd4j-examples && mvn clean install -DskipTests
+cd dl4j-examples && mvn clean install -DskipTests
 ```

 This will give you a jar in the target directory.
 The target directory should contain a very large jar with -bin in the name.